graphhopper/graphhopper/README.md

 java -Ddw.graphhopper.datareader.file=berlin-latest.osm.pbf -jar *.jar server config-example.yml
 ```

-After a while you see 'Started server at HTTP 8989', then go to http://localhost:8989/ and
+After a while you see a log message with 'Server - Started', then go to http://localhost:8989/ and
 you'll see a map of Berlin.
 You should be able to right click on the map to create a route.

 For more details about the installation, see [here](./docs/web/quickstart.md).